 - Doesn't support case insensitive search.

 The techniques described in this article apply to Windows OS, but we've also considered Mac users.
-The most important information about this is in the How to Search Text in Your Documents on Mac article.
+The most important information about this is in the How to Search on Mac article.

 There are also some good PDF search tools for Linux, which you can explore in the article How to Search Text in Multiple Files in Linux.